Biktarvy® (BIC/FTC/TAF)

 Product Labeling1

 BIC is a substrate of CYP3A and UGT1A1.
-A drug that is a strong inducer of CYP3A and also an inducer of UGT1A1 can substantially decrease the plasma concentrations of BIC.
+A drug that is a strong inducer of CYP3A and also an inducer of UGT1A1 can substantially decrease the plasma concentrations of BIC which may lead to loss of therapeutic effect of BIC/FTC/TAF and development of resistance.
 TAF is a substrate of P-gp.
-Coadministration of drugs that induce P-gp activity is expected to decrease the absorption of TAF, resulting in decreased plasma concentration of TAF.
-A decrease in the plasma concentrations of BIC or TAF may lead to loss of therapeutic effect of BIC/FTC/TAF and development of resistance.
+Coadministration of drugs that inhibit P-gp activity may increase the absorption and plasma concentrations of TAF.
+Coadministration of drugs that induce P‑gp activity are expected to decrease the absorption of TAF, resulting in decreased plasma concentration of TAF, which may lead to loss of therapeutic effect of BIC/FTC/TAF and development of resistance.

 Clinical Studies of BIC/FTC/TAF With Rifamycins

-In a phase 2b, open-label, randomized controlled study, adults with HIV and TB who received BIC/FTC/TAF twice daily concomitantly with a RIF-based treatment regimen for TB had a high rate (95%) of viral load suppression at Week 24.
-Most AEs were Grade 1 or 2.2
+In a phase 2b, open-label, randomized controlled study, adults with HIV and TB who received BIC/FTC/TAF twice daily concomitantly with a RIF-based treatment regimen for TB had a high rate (94%) of virologic suppression at Week 24.
+No SAEs were considered related to study drug.2

-In a phase 1, open-label study, BIC/FTC/TAF twice daily in combination with daily RIF resulted in 60%, 14%, and 20% reductions in BIC, TAF, and TFV AUC0-24h, respectively, compared with BIC/FTC/TAF daily.4,5
+In a phase 1, open-label study, BIC/FTC/TAF twice daily in combination with daily RIF resulted in 60%, 14%, and 20% reductions in BIC, TAF, and TFV AUC0-24h, respectively, compared with BIC/FTC/TAF daily.5,6

-In a phase 1, open-label study, coadministration of RIF with FTC/TAF decreased intracellular TFV-DP concentrations by 36% compared with FTC/TAF alone.6
+In a phase 1, open-label study, coadministration of RIF with FTC/TAF decreased intracellular TFV-DP concentrations by 36% compared with FTC/TAF alone.7

 Clinical Studies of BIC/FTC/TAF Use With Rifamycins